THESES & DISSERTATIONS

 iii. use of a bio-intervention (e.g., administration of a drug by mouth or injection, drug testing, medical devices, rehabilitative exercise programs, mental health programs, inducing moderate or severe physical or biological or pharmacological stress).

 Applications must be submitted to the Carleton Ethics Board prior to the commencement of the research or study.

 Research involving biohazards materials or animals must also receive ethics approval prior to the start of the research.
 There are different committees to review these applications and different forms.
 Research that relies exclusively on publicly available information does not require REB review when the information is legally accessible to the public and appropriately protected by law; or the information is publicly accessible and there is no reasonable expectation of privacy.

 Here are some resources that may help you:

-Your thesis must be submitted to your supervisor in examinable form by the following deadlines in order to qualify for graduation.
+Your thesis must be submitted to your supervisor in examinable form by the established deadlines in the Academic Calendar in order to qualify for graduation.

 Defending Your Thesis